 The economic impact of this technology is even more impressive.
 Deloitte predicts that by 2023, global spending on IoT initiatives will exceed $1 trillion.

-To learn about the most important trends impacting the IoT space, read on.
+To learn about the most important trends impacting the IoT space in 2022, read on.

-Artificial intelligence (AI) and the internet of things (IoT) are natural complements of one another.
+Artificial intelligence (AI) and the IoT are natural complements of one another.

 This combination is known as AIoT.